Corporate Wellness: Avoiding Layoffs

 - Lower employee turn-over; with costs for lost knowledge, recruiters and training.

 - Increased camaraderie among co-workers.

-- Less workplace hazards and improved ergonomics, minimizing accidents, injury and repetitive strains.
+- Fewer workplace hazards and improved ergonomics, minimizing accidents, injury and repetitive strains.

-If a company provides their best to an employee, the natural result is that happier, healthier employees bring their very best to the job.
+If a company provides its best to an employee, the natural result is that happier, healthier employees bring their very best to the job.

 From a productivity standpoint, guess what?
 Happier staff are more engaged, productive, loyal and supportive of the company they work for.
 Productivity will naturally increase from staff who feel appreciated, supported, and are able to have more balanced work-life schedules.

 As the realization of the cost-saving implications hit home, business leaders and executives are collectively taking stock on the health of their own employees and corporate culture, and are increasingly understanding the critical importance of workplace wellness.

 But as with any change in a corporate environment, it first must begin with a shift in attitude that starts at the top, with proactive and measurable actions to follow suit.
 Corporate leaders need to be fully engaged and champion a company-wide wellness strategy for true success and measurable outcomes.